Photo credit: © iStock/Qpicimages

 As you can see, while they both offer a death benefit, term and whole life policies really serve two distinct purposes.
 Term policies offer the lowest premiums, but coverage only lasts for a fixed amount of time.
 On the other hand, whole life is more expensive, but coverage is permanent.
 Whole life also has some financial features that may appeal to you.

+For the average consumer, however, any comparison between types of life insurance will likely come down to the term vs. whole life decision.
 This all comes down to your personal life insurance needs.
 If you want life insurance for the next fifteen years, while you have an obligation to pay off a mortgage, then a term policy probably makes more sense for you.
 On the other hand, if you want long term coverage to help your spouse with any potential funeral costs, a whole life plan may serve you better.
 Whatever your personal circumstances, you’ll need to figure out your desired death benefit, and the length of coverage that you want.
 With those two numbers in hand, you can determine which of these types of life insurance—term or whole life—makes sense for you.
 Then you can look into how much life insurance you need.